xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutorials/how-to-fetch-git-submodules.md

     Fix Clang Tidy warnings
 ```

-Here it is.
+Here it is (I have highlighted it with the `<=========` arrow, `(HEAD)` without
+a tag will be shown otherwise).
 It's in tag `1.4.2`.
-It might not be in your package.
-Your program
+The commit might not be
+tied to a tag in your package.
+Your program could even have several git
-could even have several git submodules with tagged and untagged commits mixed.
+submodules with tagged and untagged commits mixed.

-If the submodule is pinned to a tag, you should use a tag instead of a commit.
+If the submodule is pinned to a tag, you should use a tag instead of a commit hash.

 You now have to construct the archive link.
 The following instructions are valid
 for GitHub only, you will have to adjust it if the package isn't hosted on